Virginia City Museums

 Keeping the History Alive Through Virginia City Museums

-Keeping the peace may have proven tough for those of law enforcement in the Wild West.
-For that, the Silver State National Peace Officers Museum was installed in the 1876 Storey County Jail of the historic courthouse on B Street as a way of honoring the men in blue.
+Law enforcement in the Wild West was a tough and dangerous job.
+For that, the Silver State National Peace Officers Museum was installed in the 1876 Storey County Jail inside the historic courthouse on B Street as a way of honoring the men who served to protect.
 Inside, the museum features local and state exhibits including the death mask worn by notorious criminal John Dillinger.

-Public safety was tested during the Comstock time and time again – including the Great Fire of 1875, which leveled much of the town.
+With all of that wood, heat and activity on the Comstock, fire was a real danger that showed its force more than once, including the Great Fire of 1875, which leveled much of the town.
 Visitors can get a glimpse of the contributions from the men who fought them by checking out the Comstock Firemen's Museum.
 The volunteer firemen of the Virginia City area were members of a system dating back to the first American Fire Co. organized by Benjamin Franklin.

 Museums and More Information: